 Q: What is the correct way for me to walk across stage and be hooded?

 A: You will be sent to the stage by row to be hooded.
 Please make sure you have removed your hat before leaving your seat.
 When it is your turn to walk to the stage, the marshal will assist you.
 Please follow the instructions of your marshal closely.
 Once you are led to the stage, you will hand your card to the dean at the podium and walk to the center of the stage to receive your hood.
 There is a large X indicating where you should stand.
 Once you have been hooded, you will shake hands with the dean of the Graduate School and walk off the stage.
 Please return to your seat, where you are asked to remain until the ceremony has ended.

 Q: Will I receive my diploma on stage?

-A: Advanced degree recipients (for the June degree period only) receive diplomas on Alexander Beach (in front of Alexander Hall) on Tuesday, June 5, after the Commencement ceremony.
+A: No. Advanced degree recipients (for the June degree period only) receive diplomas on Alexander Beach (in front of Alexander Hall) on Tuesday, June 5, after the Commencement ceremony.
+Representitives from the Graduate School will be handing out dipolmas until about 1:15pm.
 If you do not pick up your diploma on June 5, it will be mailed to you within the next several weeks.
 September '17, November '17, January '18, and April '18 advanced degree recipients should have received their diploma by mail.